zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install cloud-init for Linux images.md

     Command for installing yum: `yum install python-pip`

-`yum` installation is used as an example.
+`yum` installation is used in the following example.
 If you manage packages using `zypper` or `apt-get`, the installation methods are similar to `yum`.

 ## Install cloud-init {#Install .section}

-Do as follows to install cloud-init:
+To install cloud-init, follow these steps:

 1. Log on to your on-premise server, VM, or cloud host.
 2. Run `git clone https://git.launchpad.net/cloud-init` to download the cloud-init source code package.